Kyrgyzstan Travel Guide

 Sary Tash is a small village with great views of the mountains all abound and sits at the crossroads of the Irkeshtam Pass into China, the Kyzyl-Art Pass into Tajikistan, and the road north onto Osh and Bishkek.
 There isn’t much in Sary Tash per se, but there is a decent trucker style cafe as you pass through town that will take payment in Chinese Yuan and Tajik Somoni (sometimes they can even exchange money).

 Shared taxis bound for Osh depart most days for 350 KGS, the Irkeshtam border for 300 KGS, and taxis toward Sary Mogul for 700 KGS.
-For accommodations, if you plan to spend the night in Sary Tash, try Hostel Muras or Pamir Extreme Hotel.

 Head to Sary Mogul, just 30 km west of Sary Tash to take in views of Peak Lenin and around, as well as organize trekking to Tolpur Kul, and trips to Peak Lenin base camp, and more.
 If going beyond Lake Tolpur, you are supposed to get a border zone permit for 2,054 KGS, which can be arranged by CBT or trekking agencies.